mukul-rathi/old-personal-website/_posts/2018-09-10-CNNBackprop.md

 ## Introduction

 In this post, we will derive the backprop equations for Convolutional Neural Networks.
+Again there is a [Jupyter notebook](https://github.com/mukul-rathi/blogPost-tutorials/tree/master/ConvolutionalNeuralNet) accompanying the blog post containing the code for *classifying handwritten digits* using a CNN written from scratch.

 In a feedforward neural network, we only had one type of layer (fully-connected layer) to consider, however in a CNN we need to consider each type of layer separately.